samurai1106/First-Template/README.md

 # First-Template
-My first templating using html and css
+My first template using html and css